revelaction/privage/README.md

   repository and use your preferred editor to edit credentials files.
 - Powerful command completion.
 All commands have completion.
 See [Bash Completion](#markdown-header-bash-completion)

+# Installation

+If your system has Go 1.17+:

+    go install github.com/revelaction/privage/cmd...@v0.6.0-beta

 # Usage

+## Initialize a repository for your credentials and other encrypted files

+Create a repository to contain your encrypted credentials and other secret files.
+This repository can be pushed to untrusted 3-party services.

+    mkdir /home/user/mysecrets
+    cd /home/user/mysecrets
+    git init

+Now run `privage init`:

+    privage init
+    🔑 Generated age key file `/home/user/mysecrets/privage-key.txt` ✔️
+    📒 Generated `/home/user/mysecrets/.gitignore` file ✔️
+    📑 Generated config file .privage.conf ✔️

+The `init` command does three things:

+1. it creates a secret key file named `privage-key.txt` (if no one is found in the system).
+The key is a standard unencrypted `age` key or a [Yubikey](#markdown-header-yubikey)
+   encrypted age key.
+2. it creates a `.gitignore` file to make sure that only encrypted (.age) files are commited in the repository.
+The file content is:

+        # Ignore everything
+        *

+        # But not these files...
+        !.gitignore
+        !*.age

+3. it creates a `.privage.conf` file in your home directory.
+The config file contains references to the secret key and the repository path.
+These references allows `private` to be used in any directory of your computer.

+To create a encrypted age secret key with a [yubikey](#markdown-header-yubikey), add the flag `--piv-slot`, `-p` with the yubikey slot that will be used to encrypt/decrypt the age key.

+    privage init -p 86
+    🔑 Generated encrypted age key file `/home/user/src/privage/privage-key.txt` with PIV slot 86 ✔️
+    📒 Generated `/home/user/src/privage/.gitignore` file ✔️
+    📑 Generated config file .privage.conf ✔️

 ## Create a credentials file